p1otr/dh-python/dh_python2.rst

 --suggests=SUGGESTS	translate given requirements into Debian dependencies and add them to ${python:Suggests}

---requires=FILENAME	tranaslate requirements from given file(s) into Debian dependencies and add them to ${python3:Depends}
+--requires=FILENAME	translate requirements from given file(s) into Debian dependencies and add them to ${python3:Depends}

 --namespace	use this option (multiple time if necessary) if